SPONSORSPARTNERS

 This category is focused on the contemporary music, festival and event sectors (not sport).
 It recognises the fact that sponsoring the MTV Awards, Glastonbury, a Rock Concert Tour or a Stand Up Comedy Tour is different to sponsoring The National Theatre or Glyndebourne.
 If you're not sure, please do call us to talk it through.

-3. BEST SOCIAL PURPOSE, COMMUNITY OR CHARITY SPONSORSHIP
+3. SOCIAL PURPOSE, COMMUNITY OR CHARITY SPONSORSHIP

 This category is designed to reward campaigns that make a difference.
 Often, the winner will be able to demonstrate that both the sponsor and the sponsored organisation have benefited from the partnership – and this is welcomed by judges.
 But it is not a hard and fast rule (see last two years).
 For example, sometimes the sponsor is also the social purpose beneficiary.
-In other words, this category covers two possible scenarios – a) Commercial Brand X sponsors Charity Y and both achieve goals OR Charity Y sponsors Event Z and Y achieves goals (fund-raising, brand engagement etc).
+In other words, this category covers two possible scenarios – a) Commercial Brand X sponsors Charity Y and both achieve goals OR Charity Y sponsors Event Z and Y achieves goals (fundraising, brand engagement, etc).
 If this is unclear, contact the UKSA team to discuss.

-4. EDUCATION AND LEARNING SPONSORSHIP
+4. EDUCATION & LEARNING SPONSORSHIP

-5. BEST ENVIRONMENTAL AND SUSTAINABILITY SPONSORSHIP
+5. ENVIRONMENTAL & SUSTAINABILITY SPONSORSHIP

 We're looking for sponsorships with a genuinely green ethos running through them.
 This category is open to sponsorships of 'green' organisations or campaigns but equally to sponsorships which demonstrate sustainability within their activations.
 This could be in the context of a new stadium build, stakeholder lobbying, employee activities or cleaning up after a big event such as a festival.